MechanicalSoup

 Frequently asked questions

-How much does MechanicalSoup cost?
+How does MechanicalSoup compare to Beautiful Soup?

-What are the best alternatives to MechanicalSoup?
+What is the best alternative to MechanicalSoup?

 Weekly briefing – tool launches, legal shifts, market data.